open-awesome/ptah-editor/README.md

 ## A good demo is worth a thousand words

 We're running a demo of Ptah on Amazon Cloud.
-[Check in out](https://ptah.super.com) by clicking the "Try demo editor" button.
+[Check it out](https://ptah.super.com) by clicking the "Try demo editor" button.

 If you like what you see, we do inspire you to try out Ptah and perhaps see [CONTRIBUTING.md](CONTRIBUTING.md), once you're ready to contribute.